-Although, the weightless spot model has a very good estimation of temperature profiles in different contact cases, it can be reasonably assumed that a uniform reaction force develops over the contact area due to the fuel bundle weight.
-Based on Hertz theory[22] of elastic contact for cylindrical bodies, Reeves et al.,[4] obtained a width of contact as $L_c = 0.015 mm$ for a fuel element at 1273 K contacting a pressure tube at 573 K under 130 N/m uniform lateral FE load.
-This small value indicates that the spot contact model introduced here is initially appropriate, however in those contact scenarios where contact temperature rises and elastic-plastic deformation occurs, the contact width, will increase.[21]
+Although, the weightless spot model has a very good estimation of temperature profiles and local thermal-strain deformations in different contact cases, it can be reasonably assumed that a uniform reaction force develops over the contact area due to the fuel bundle weight.
+The mechanical deformation of the pressure tube is directly affected by the width of contact between the fuel element and pressure tube.
+The width of contact is a function of the forces acting on the contacting fuel element, the surface roughness of the interface and the local temperature of the fuel element.
+Circumferential spreading of contact is not likely to be substantial, as the fuel sheath is supported by ceramic UO_2 pellets, which are not subject to plastic deformation at the temperatures associated with fuel element to pressure tube contact.
+Based on Hertz theory [25] of elastic contact for cylindrical bodies, Reeves et al., [4] obtained a width of contact as $C_w = 0.015$ mm for a fuel element at 1273 K contacting a pressure tube at 573 K under 130 $\frac{N}{m}$ uniform lateral FE load.
+This small value indicates that the introduced spot contact model is initially appropriate, however in those contact scenarios where contact temperature rises and elastoplastic deformation occurs, the contact width will increase.
+[24]